Watching positive, healthy movement engages ‘mirror neurons’, producing more healthful states for body and mind.

 Internal sensing of momentum transfer from ground contact through the bones and fascia (termed “sinews” in Chinese translations).

 In my system of Bodymind Training, I have made learning these profound principles as easy as I can, with a minimum of extraneous things to learn—just the meat, no padding!
+You can access a current version of this training in our App, “Resilient Family: Happy Child!”, which is available for download at the App Store and Google Play.
+This App has a selection of Bodymind Training practices for kids as well as for adults.

 *But see the ground-breaking research by Amit Abraham into the use of the Franklin Method of interoceptive imaging with Parkinson’s patients; Abraham, A., et al. (2018).
 “Dynamic Neuro-Cognitive Imagery Improves Mental Imagery Ability, Disease Severity, and Motor and Cognitive Functions in People with Parkinson’s Disease.”
 Neural plasticity 2018.